jnozzi/cocoadev.com/markdown/AppleScriptSupportLogging.md

 0) new project -> cocoa application -> MyASTest

-1) set info.plist key "General/NSAppleScriptEnabled" to @"YES"
+1) set info.plist key "NSAppleScriptEnabled" to @"YES"

 2) add a file to the project MyASTest.scriptSuite (a plist), and edit it like so